-Are you preparing for your next fundraising event?
+Are you preparing for your next fundraising or charity event?
 If so, then you’re making the right choice.
 Qgiv reports that 35% of the overall donation happens during the last three months of the year.
 Furthermore, 12% of global donations happen during the last three days of the year.
-Without a doubt, this is the best time to advance your fundraising causes.
+Without a doubt, this is the best time to advance your fundraising effort and causes.

-So get your pens and papers ready, because today we will teach you how to proceed with your event planning without a hitch– by making a fundraising event planning template.
+So get your pens and papers ready, because today we will teach you how to proceed with your event planning and event management without a hitch– by making a fundraising event planning template.

 1. Identify your goals and objectives